A generalized Legendre duality relation and Gaussian saturation: Introduction

-Hence, unlikely Lieb's theorem for the forward case, Barthe--Wolff's result for the inverse case is conditional on the Brascamp--Lieb datum.
+Hence, unlikely Lieb's theorem for the forward case, the result of Barthe--Wolff for the inverse case is conditional on the Brascamp--Lieb datum.
 Moreover it was observed in \cite{BW} and \cite{NT,NT2} that there are examples of Brascamp--Lieb data for which the centered Gaussian saturation property fails to hold, and thus some nondegeneracy condition is needed.
-This counterexamples come from some improvement of Borell's reverse hypercontractivity.
 In our previous works \cite{NT,NT2}, we realized that the failure of the centered Gaussian saturation for the degenerate datum is closely related to the necessity of some symmetry for the functional Blaschke--Santal\'{o} inequality \eqref{e:FBS}.
 Here is the fundamental observation.
 Let $f$ be a nonnegative $L^1(\mathbb{R}^n)$ function which is the input of the functional Blaschke--Santal\'{o} inequality.
 For each $p>0$ that tends to 0, we take the Brascamp--Lieb datum

 and suppose the inverse Brascamp--Lieb inequality

 for some nontrivial constant $C_{n,p}>0$, and $(f_1,f_2) = (f,f^\circ)$.
 Then we observed in \cite[Lemma 1.3]{NT2} that